 Chemotherapy.
-Chemo drugs go through your whole body and attack cancer cells.
+Chemo drugs go through your whole body and attack more rapidly dividing cells, like cancer cells.
 You get this treatment in cycles that last a few weeks.
 After a cycle, you have time off to let your body recover.

 Chemo can shrink the cancer, but chances are it will start growing again after a few months and you’ll need more treatment.
 Immunotherapy and targeted therapy usually work better.

 Some chemo drugs can damage your nerves and cause pain, burning, tingling, or weakness or make you more sensitive to heat or cold.
 Those problems usually go away when you stop treatment.